 Venue & Host City

-The 23rd International Congress on the Education of the Deaf 2020 will be held at the Brisbane Convention & Exhibition Centre (BCEC).
-BCEC is officially ranked among the top three convention centres world-wide by the International Association of Conference Centres.
+The 23rd International Congress on the Education of the Deaf 2020 will be held at the Royal International Convention Centre (Royal ICC).